 A "database" often comes with integrity constraints.
 Such constraints are helpful in many ways, for instance in order to help optimizing query evaluation.
 When the "database" violates its integrity constraints we are faced with several possibilities.
 A first possibility is to clean the data until all integrity constraints are satisfied.
 This task is not easy as it is inherently non-deterministic: there could be many equally good ways to ``"repair"'' a "database".
 A "repair" can be understood as a minimal way to change the "database" in order to satisfy the constraints.

-Another possibility is to keep the "database" in its inconsistent state, postponing the problem until a query is asked to the "database".
-In order to evaluate the query, the classical solution is to consider all possible "repairs" of the "database" and to output all the answers on the "database" $D$ which are ``certain'', \ie, those answers that are in the output of the query when evaluated on \emph{every} "repair" of $D$ \cite{DBLP:conf/pods/ArenasBC99}.
+Another possibility is to keep the "database" in its inconsistent state, postponing the problem until a query is issued.
+In order to evaluate the query on the inconsistent "database" $D$, the classical solution is to consider all possible "repairs" of $D$ and return all the answers which are ``certain'', "ie", the answers that are returned by the query when evaluated on \emph{every} "repair" of $D$ \cite{DBLP:conf/pods/ArenasBC99}.
 However, this method usually has an impact on the complexity of the query evaluation problem.
 The impact will of course depend on the type of the integrity constraints and on the definition of a "repair", but most often the worst case complexity increases at least by a factor which is exponential in the size of the "database", since there could be exponentially many ways to "repair" a "database".

 Depending on the type of integrity constraints, what should be considered as a ``good'' notion of "repair" may be controversial.
 In this paper we consider "primary key constraints", which are arguably the most common kind of integrity constraints in "databases".
 For "primary keys", there is a unanimously accepted notion of "repair".
-"Primary key constraints" identify, for each relation, a set of attributes which are considered to be the relation \emph{key}.
-An inconsistent "database" is therefore a "database" that has distinct tuples within a relation sharing the same key.
+"Primary key constraints" identify, for each relation, a set of attributes which are considered to be the \emph{key} of this relation.
+An inconsistent "database" is therefore a "database" that has distinct tuples sharing the same key within a relation.
 For such constraints, the standard notion of a "repair" is any maximal subset of the "database" satisfying all the "primary key constraints".
 This amounts to keeping exactly one tuple for each group of tuples having the same key, in each relation.
-A simple analysis shows that there can be exponentially many "repairs" for a given "database", and therefore a naive evaluation algorithm would have to evaluate the query on each of these exponentially many "repairs".
+A simple analysis shows that there can be exponentially many "repairs" of a given "database", and therefore a naive evaluation algorithm would have to evaluate the query on each of these exponentially many "repairs".